Fanworthay History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+The ancestors of the name Fanworthay date back to the days of the Anglo-Saxon tribes of Britain.
 The name is derived from their residence at Farnworth, a parish, in the union of Bolton, hundred of Salford, south division of Lancashire.
-CITATION[CLOSE]

 Early Origins of the Fanworthay family